qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ..........

 ``Input layer`` [vector: line]
-  Line vector layer in input to elaborate the offset on
+  Line vector layer in input to elaborate the offset on.

 ``Distance`` [number]
   Distance of the offset.
-Negative distances are also supported: for instance a negative distance will create the offset to the other part of the layer
+Negative distances are also supported: for instance a negative distance will create the offset to the other part of the layer.

   Default: *10.0*

 ``Segment`` [number]
-  Number of line segments to use to approximate a quarter circle when creating rounded offsets
+  Number of line segments to use to approximate a quarter circle when creating rounded offsets.

   Default: *8*

 ``Join style`` [enumeration]
-  Specify whether round, miter or beveled joins should be used when offsetting corners in a line
+  Specify whether round, miter or beveled joins should be used when offsetting corners in a line.

   Default: *Round*

 ``Miter limit`` [number]
-  Only applicable for mitered join styles, and controls the maximum distance from the offset curve to use when creating a mitered join
+  Only applicable for mitered join styles, and controls the maximum distance from the offset curve to use when creating a mitered join.

   Default: *2.0*